-The record date ("Record Date") for the interest payable on the Bonds on the initial interest payment date of August 31, 2023 (an irregular interest payment date) means the Date of Delivery.
-For each interest payment date thereafter, the Record Date means the close of business on the last business day of the preceding month of such interest payment date.
+The record date ("Record Date") for the interest payable on the Bonds on any interest payment date means the close of business on the last business day of the preceding month of such interest payment date.
 In the event of a non-payment of interest on a scheduled payment date, and for 30 days thereafter, a new record date for such interest payment (a "Special Record Date") will be established by the Paying Agent/Registrar, if and when funds for the payment of such interest have been received from the District.
 Notice of the Special Record Date and of the scheduled payment date of the past due interest (which shall be 15 days after the Special Record Date) shall be sent at least five business days prior to the Special Record Date by United States mail, first class postage prepaid, to the address of each holder of a Bond appearing on the registration books of the Paying Agent/Registrar at the close of business on the last business day next preceding the date of mailing of such notice.